-One of the most foundational components of a solid estate plan is a Last Will and Testament, most commonly referred to as simply a will.
-A wills most basic function is to direct how your property is to be distributed upon your passing.
+The foundation of an estate plan is a Last Will and Testament, or simply a Will.
+A will’s most basic function is to direct how your property is to be distributed upon your passing.
 Although this is the most important and understood function of a will, a will can also do many other things—name an Executor for your estate, propose guardians for your minor children, and even create trusts for your family and loved ones.
-It is important to understand how a will accomplishes these objectives, as well as why these situations are essential to plan for.
+It is important to understand how a will accomplishes these objectives, as well as understanding why planning for these situations is essential.

 - Distributing your property.
 When a person makes a will, they are able to provide exactly how they want the assets of their estate to be distributed, and to whom they want to receive those assets.
 However, if someone passes away and failed to execute a will during their lifetime (referred to as “dying intestate”), it is the State of Tennessee who is given the power to decide how your property is distributed.
 Tennessee has “Intestacy Laws” that provide how your property will be divided.
 The way Tennessee divides up and distributes your property, is likely not how you would want your property to be distributed.
 A person can avoid all of this by simply laying out in a will where they want their assets to go.